huqianghui/graphrag-cosmosdb-AI-search-intergration/README.md

 a） generate parque files by graphrag

-b） config the parque file path in ./importParqueFiles/importConfig.py

-c)   copy .env_template to .env and config the env variables.
+b)   copy .env_template to .env and config the env variables.

-d)   copy  .appConfig.py_template to .appConfig.py, and config variables.
+c)   copy  .appConfig.py_template to .appConfig.py, and config variables.

 d)   start the app by run python app.py